rpgreview/papersandpaychecks/cow-orkers.md

 **Intervention**

 Similar to the Miracle perk, a character with the Intervention perk may, through a mental appeal to whatever higher force they subscribe to, may generate what would otherwise be an *impossible* result for the character and their immediate surrounds and colleagues.
-Each use of Intervention also costs the character 1 point of permanent Wisdom.
+Each use of Intervention also costs the character 1 point of permanent Wisdom as well as 10 mental bruises.

 **Illusions**

 A character with the Illusions perk may generate illusions which are convincing to the observer.
 For each tactical round that the illusion is cast a standard sense may be added (Sight, Hearing, Touch, Smell/Taste).
 For every two rounds that is added the illusion may include a non-standard sense (Heat Sense, Electromagnetic, Radio etc).
 For each additional tactical round the illusion has a volume of additional STR 5.
-Each round of casting will cost 2 physical bruises of weariness.
+Each round of casting will cost 1 physical bruises of weariness.

 **Killing Joke**